 Sonoma Academy Janet Durgin Guild & Commons

 The Sonoma Academy educational experience is grounded in a rigorous college preparatory framework, but it goes much further.
 Multidisciplinary and cutting-edge, Sonoma Academy gives students the ability to ask the hard questions, and the tools to answer them.
 This is especially evident in the new Janet Durgin Guild & Commons building, which houses maker and digital media studios, student support services, indoor / outdoor dining, an all induction commercial kitchen, and a teaching kitchen / meeting room that overlooks the school’s productive gardens and the maker classroom patio.
 Sonoma Academy’s guiding principles of creativity, inclusive community, exploration, and innovation, coupled with a humanistic approach to education, were the inspiration for the two sweeping floors that begin in the heart of the campus and face the horizon with amazing views of Santa Rosa.
 Sliding screens, automated shades, visible radiant system controls, and deep overhangs relay how the building responds to climate.
 Regionally-sourced low carbon block, ceramic tiles, reclaimed beams, and exterior and interior sliding are paired with regionally-made lamps and furniture to celebrate community.
 The living roof attracts pollinators, houses photovoltaics, and connects to tiered planters that filter greywater and stormwater for reuse.
-The project is seeking LEED Platinum, ZNE, WELL Education Pilot, and LBC Petal certification.
+The project achieved LEED Platinum, and is seeking ZNE, WELL Education Pilot, and LBC Petal certification.

 WRNS Studio was engaged by Sonoma Academy to update their master plan and to design the second phase of development and the 19,500 sq ft Janet Durgin Guild & Commons.
 The campus is situated at the base of Taylor Mountain, a prominent regional park and open space preserve distinguished by grassy hillsides, oak woodlands, and creeks.
 At two-stories, the y-shaped Durgin Guild & Commons nestles into the hillside, utilizing the slope to form clear programmatic levels while framing views to downtown Santa Rosa.
 The landscape supports pathways and habitats by flowing over and around the terraced learning environment.